OFFICIAL SAMSUNG MICROWAVE OVEN "SE" / "5E" ERROR REPAIR INFORMATION, FULL MODEL LIST, & PART NUMBERS (back to home page)

-Please share this page's link on Facebook. • • updated October 31, 2016 • (service manual links below)
+Please share this page's link on Facebook. • • updated October 24, 2018 • (service manual & part ordering links below)

 BEWARE BOGUS REPAIR TIPS!

 There are many "tips" and videos online which depict cleaning methods and paper inserts as solutions.
 These methods only work if there is moisture or grease or damage in the areas the tips highlight.
 Many folks are fooled into thinking these "solutions" work because the "SE" problem can be intermittent until it fails for good.

 Unless there is grease or moisture, etc. on the control circuit board or keypad strip, the " SE " error means you have a shorting membrane keypad.
 Sometimes they can be intermittent, but replacement is the only solution.

 Samsung has released an official service bulletin detailing the only correct repair procedure for the listed models of microwaves when they develop an intermittent or constant " SE " error (sometimes erroneously called a " 5E " error).